allenleetc/duotrax-fixerrors/README.md

 # DuoTrax FixErrors #

 DuoTrax/Fixerrors is based on Ctrax/Fixerrors.
 It is specialized for two-fly tracking.
+At the moment this is just a prototype.

 ### Requirements ###